BetterToBest/compassionism-simulation/CONTRIBUTING.md

 - **Sobol/LHC sensitivity** — the simulation computes OAT sensitivity from mini-simulations (v4.0: uniformly ±20% of each parameter's own slider range).
 Contributions implementing Sobol indices or Latin hypercube sampling via CSV export are especially welcome.
 - **BLEI external validation** — Phase 4 roadmap: validate against Fed SCF, CPS, ACS, BLS CES, and OECD inequality trajectories.
 - **Participant stratification** — tracks CCO participant vs. non-participant welfare.
 Contributions testing whether non-participant poverty worsens under specific parameter combinations would strengthen the equity argument.
-- **Large-N study now v4.0-native (done, Aug 2026) — but only at a 20-year horizon.** The companion replication document's headline statistics were refreshed via 5,000 seeded runs under v4.0 mechanics (see the Reproducibility Testing section above).
-One open follow-up: the near-poverty cohort's median member doesn't reach Flourishing within that 20-year window — extending the study to a longer horizon (30–40 years) to see whether/when it eventually does, and whether that's a reasonable timeframe to expect in the first place, is a well-scoped, concrete contribution.
+- **Large-N study now v4.0-native (done, Aug 2026), extended to 40 years (done, v4.1, Aug 2026).** The companion replication document's headline statistics were refreshed via 5,000 seeded runs under v4.0 mechanics (see the Reproducibility Testing section above).
+The originally-flagged follow-up — extending the near-poverty cohort's Flourishing-tier tracking past the 20-year horizon to see whether/when it's eventually reached — was carried out under v4.1 (N=1,000 seeds, 40-year horizon; see Reproducibility Testing above for the numbers).
+It isn't reached within 40 years either, though the cohort median keeps climbing throughout, so this specific question is answered for the 20–40 year range without being fully closed.
+What remains open: whether it's reached at all beyond year 40, and separately, whether a 40+ year individual-level horizon is still a meaningful regime for a model calibrated around working-age adults with no demographic structure (see Known Limitations in the replication document) — re-running past year 40 only answers the first half of that.

 ### 5. Code Contributions